The Best Things We’ve Ever Eaten

 Ramen and kimchi

 Ramen – Ah, my favorite type of men…ramen!
 Before our trip, this is one of the dishes Tucker and I were most excited about.
 We really love ramen in all its forms abroad, so surely in Japan it would be amazing!
 Well, I’m happy to say that it absolutely was!
-All the bowls we had were massive, and the broth was literally worth licking out of the bowl.
+All the bowls we had were massive, and the broth was literally worth slurping out of the bowl.
 I was surprised with how many variations of ramen there are though, from a more traditional soy sauce base to the sweet corn miso broth famous in Sapporo – they were all delicious!

 Sushi – Of course I can’t write about eating in Japan without mentioning sushi.
 Surprisingly, even as someone who doesn’t enjoy eating anything from the water, eating sushi in Japan was a highlight for me.
 We went to one of the sushi conveyor belt restaurants, which are always fun, and we blindly let Tucker do the ordering – the insane number of possibilities of ingredients, preparations, pairings, etc. was really quite impressive.
 Ultimately, the food was beautiful, and with enough wasabi, I tasted nothing seafood-y.
 Haha!